VinEdw/dm42-programs/README.md

 Take the input matrix on the stack and put it into reduced row echelon form (RREF), returning the new matrix on the stack.

+### `MPWR`

+Take the input matrix and the given positive integer power on the stack, and return the matrix raised to that power.

 ### `MMOD`

 Take the input matrix and the given modulus on the stack, and perform the `MOD` operation on each element of the matrix.